ChainAgnostic/CAIPs/CAIPs/caip-25.md

 #### Success

-The succesfull result contains one mandatory string (keyed as `sessionId` with a value conformant to [CAIP-171][]) and two session objects, both mandatory and non-empty.
+The successful result contains one mandatory string (keyed as `sessionId` with a value conformant to [CAIP-171][]) and two session objects, both mandatory and non-empty.

 The first is called `sessionScopes` and contains 1 or more scope objects.